 What I do know is that they are out there, because I was one.
 And sometimes I still am.

 I was scared to admit I was a cannabis user even after I moved to Colorado!
 Lol

-I wish I could say there was a specific moment that I said - enough is enough - I’m tired of hiding this huge thing about me but it was several events over two years’ that led me to finally start my blog and own my cannabis-loving ways.
+I wish I could say there was a specific moment that I said - enough is enough - I’m tired of hiding this huge thing about me but it was several events over several years’ that led me to finally start my blog and own my cannabis-loving ways.

 I have also always been a person to let other people’s opinions (even strangers on the street) impact almost every decision I have ever made.
-It’s crazy stupid, and it’s only been over the past year that I stopped giving a f%&k.
+It’s crazy stupid, and it’s only been over the past year that I stopped giving an f%&k.

 I know personally, it’s not easy to admit or tell people about your choice of medicine.
 And I should also say that I don’t think silent users need to shout off the rooftop “I use cannabis,” but